 # OpenClaw Nextcloud Skill

 This skill provides integration with a Nextcloud instance.
-It supports access to Notes, Tasks (Todos), Calendars, Files, and Contacts.
+It supports access to Notes, Tasks (Todos), Calendars, Files, Contacts, and Deck Kanban boards.

 ## Requirements